Preemadonna/MakerKit/README.md

 # MakerKit
-This repo includes the code for the Arduino,the libraries, instructions for printer, FAQ, and a demo video.
+This repo includes the code for the Arduino, the libraries, instructions for printer, FAQ, and a demo video.